nksupermarket/todoist-clone/README.md

 - dom.js pulls everything together and is where all the events + event listeners are located

 ## challenges i faced
-- **organizing the code** - I really focused on having my modules live seperately from one another to avoid side-effects.
-I think I took it a little too far.
-Having every event written in my dom.js is overkill.
+- **organizing the code** - I should have seperated my dom elements from my logic.
+I could have written my methods to take in dom elements as arguments.
+This would have led to more manageable code I think.
+Feels like code would be more reusable and easier to read had I done it that way.
 - **state management** - Looking back at my code, I think one of the biggest flaws of how I wrote it was how I managed state.
 I didn't want to have global variables and back then I didn't understand closures that well - which meant I had stored my state in my dom via classes.
 Real ugly design which led to a lot of extra code.
 If I were to update my code, this would be on top of my list.